Chirag-ahir/JAVA-All-Basic/README.md

 What is Execption in Java ?<br>
 An exception is an event, which occurs during the execution of a program, that disrupts the normal flow of the program.

+ What is Exception Handling in Java ?<br>
+ Java Exception Handling is a mechanism to handle runtime errors such as ClassNotFoundException, IOException, SQLException, RemoteException, etc. Exception is an unwanted or unexpected event, which occurs during the execution of a program.

 What is Access Specifier and Types of Access specifier?<br>
 Access Specifiers are predefined keywords used to help JVM with understanding the scope of a variable, method and class.
 We have four access specifier<br>